vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateMarket_annotated.md

       // Risk model for log normal
       logNormal: {
-       // undefined (number)
+       // Tau parameter of the risk model, projection horizon measured as a year fraction used in the expected shortfall calculation to obtain the maintenance margin,
-       tau: 0.0001140771161,
+       must be a strictly non - negative real number.(number) tau: 0.0001140771161,

-       // undefined (double as number)
+       // Risk Aversion Parameter. (double as number)
        riskAversionParameter: "0.001",

        // Risk model parameters for log normal
        params: {
-        // undefined (double as number)
+        // Mu parameter, annualised growth rate of the underlying asset. (double as number)
         mu: 0,

-        // undefined (double as number)
+        // R parameter, annualised growth rate of the risk-free asset, used for discounting of future cash flows, can be any real number. (double as number)
         r: 0.016,

-        // undefined (double as number)
+        // Sigma parameter, annualised volatility of the underlying asset, must be a strictly non-negative real number. (double as number)
-        sigma: 0.5,
+        sigma: 0.3,
        }
       },
      },